WTC-Bat/Taskmaster/README.md

 # Exit problems (Tied to below?)

-# Sometimes, it seems, when trying to stop a process, the kill signal is
+Sometimes, it seems, when trying to stop a process, the kill signal is
-#	sent at a point during monitoring when the process hasn't started but
-#	'active' is True.
-Setting the timer interval in "process_class.py" to
-#	0.1 may give help as it is more accurate than 1.0 (every seßcond)
+	sent at a point during monitoring when the process hasn't started but 'active' is True.
+Setting the timer interval in "process_class.py" to 0.1 may give help as it is more accurate than 1.0 (every second) Maybe removing/cleaning Process.pop (Popen) object will help

 ### TODO:
 	- Logging